+Figure 2 shows the structure of the South African sugar industry.
 The South African Sugar Association (SASA) is funded by both growers and milling companies, and is the highest decision making authority in the industry on common issues for sugar cane growers and sugar millers.
 SASA provides support services to the entire industry's value chain including the export of all the raw sugar, cane testing, and policy advocacy.
 SASA was established by the Sugar Act of 1978 and is under the authority of the Department of Trade and Industry (DTI).
-Figure 2 shows the structure of the South African sugar industry.
-The South African Sugar Research Institute (SASRI) is a division of the SASA and conducts research on sugar cane varieties, pests, diseases, and crop protection.
+The South African Sugar Research Institute (SASRI) is a division of SASA and conducts scientific research on sugar cane varieties, pests, diseases, and crop protection.
 SASRI also provides extension and meteorology services for the industry.

-There are two associations representing sugar cane growers, the South African Canegrowers Association (SACGA) and the South African Farmers Development Association (SAFDA).
-SACGA was the first association established and currently represents predominantly white large scale growers with some small scale growers.
-SAFDA was formed in 2017, initially to represent the interest of black sugar cane farmers due to the slow pace of transformation in the industry, but currently also has some white commercial farmers as its members.
+There are two associations representing sugar cane growers, the South African Canegrowers Association (SACGA) and the South African Famers Development Association (SAFDA).
+SACGA was the first association established in 1927 and currently represents predominantly white large scale growers with some small scale growers.
+SAFDA was formed in 2017, initially to represent the interest of black sugar cane farmers due to the slow pace of transformation in the industry.
+However, some white commercial farmers are members of SAFDA due to the services that it offers including bulk procurement of input of supplies, land reform support and development finance.

-The South African Sugar Millers Association (SASMA) represents the interest of the six sugar milling companies; Tongaat Hulett Sugar Ltd, Illovo Sugar Ltd, Tsb Sugar RSA Ltd, Gledhow Sugar Company, Umfolozi Sugar Mill Ltd and UCL Company Ltd. These six milling companies own a combined total of 14 sugar mills, 12 in the Kwa-Zulu Natal Province and 2 in the Mpumalanga Province.
-The Tongaat Hulett Sugar Ltd, Illovo Sugar Ltd, Tsb Sugar RSA Ltd, and Umfolozi Sugar Mill Ltd produce both raw and refined sugar.
+The South African Sugar Millers Association (SASMA) represents the interest of the six sugar milling companies; Tongaat Hulett Sugar Ltd, Illovo Sugar Ltd, Tsb Sugar RSA Ltd, Gledhow Sugar Company, Umfolozi Sugar Mill Ltd and UCL Company Ltd. These six milling companies own a combined total of

+14 sugar mills, 12 in the Kwa-Zulu Natal Province and 2 in the Mpumalanga Province.
+The Tongaat Hulett Sugar Ltd, Illovo Sugar Ltd, RCL Foods (Formerly known as Tsb Sugar RSA Ltd), and Umfolozi Sugar Mill Ltd produce both raw and refined sugar.
 The Umfolozi Sugar Mill Ltd and UCL Company Ltd only produce raw sugar.
 The Gledhow Sugar Company only produces refined sugar.
-Tongaat Hulett Sugar Ltd, Illovo Sugar Ltd, and

-Tsb Sugar RSA Ltd also own sugar mills outside South Africa in eSwatini, Zimbabwe, Zambia, Mozambique, and Tanzania.
+Tongaat Hulett Sugar Ltd, Illovo Sugar Ltd, and RCL Foods also own sugar mills outside South Africa in eSwatini (Formerly known as Swaziland), Malawi, Zimbabwe, Zambia, Mozambique, and Tanzania.
 The Sugar Milling Research Institute (SMRI) is involved in research on sugar manufacturing, and provides technical services to the Southern African sugar milling and refining industries.